ritua2/bsswfellowship/README.md

 (3) Optimizing I/O and checkpointing AI/machine learning models/applications

 (4) Techniques for leveraging the features in the underlying hardware and filesystems (e.g., Lustre) for optimizing applications’ I/O while being aware of portability issues.

+## Target Audience
+The target audience of the material developed as a part of this fellowship includes those who are engaged in scientific software development but do not have prior experience with parallel filesystems, MPI I/O, and application-level checkpointing.

+## Prerequisites
+For the content on optimizations in serial and parallel applications: familiarity with Linux, C/C++ programming, and MPI

+For the content on AI/machine learning: familiarity with Tensorflow, PyTorch, and Keras

 ## Directory Structure
 The directory (or folder) names in this repository are metadata that give an indication about the type of content inside them.